First Folio: Holdings

 The world's largest collection is in the possession of the Folger Shakespeare Library (82 copies) in Washington, D.C., followed by Meisei University (12) in Tokyo, the New York Public Library (six) in New York City, and the British Library (five) in London.
 The Folger collection alone accounts for more than one third of all known surviving copies.
 Together, the nine largest First Folio collections comprise more than half of all known extant copies.

 Thirty-one American colleges and universities own a total of 38 copies of the First Folio, while seven British universities own 14 copies.
-Universities in possession of copies include the University of Cambridge (four), the University of Oxford (four), the University of Texas at Austin (three), Princeton University (three), Brown University (two), Harvard University (two), the University of London (two), Carnegie Mellon University (two) and Yale University (one).
+Universities in possession of copies include the University of Cambridge (four), the University of Oxford (four), the University of Texas at Austin (three), Princeton University (three), Brown University (two), Harvard University (two), the University of London (two), Carnegie Mellon University (two), Dartmouth College (one), and Yale University (one).
 Three are also in the possession of the University of California system, with one each at UC Berkeley, UCLA, and UC Irvine.
 In Canada, the University of Toronto's Thomas Fisher Rare Book Library owns a copy and the University of British Columbia another.
+Loyola Marymount University in Los Angeles holds a copy within the Department of Archives and Special Collections.
 Ireland's only copy resides in the Old Library at Trinity College Dublin.

 A number of copies are held by public libraries.
 In the United States, the New York Public Library owns six copies.
 The Boston Public Library, Free Library of Philadelphia (a copy previously owned by John Milton and containing notes in his handwriting), The Dallas Public Library and the Buffalo & Erie County Public Library each hold one copy.
 In the UK, the Library of Birmingham owns one copy.

 Additional copies are owned by the Huntington Library (four), The Shakespeare Centre (three), the Victoria and Albert Museum (three), the Sutro Library (two), the Morgan Library and Museum (two), the Newberry Library, the Fondation Martin Bodmer, the State Library of New South Wales, the Auckland Central City Library, Indian Institute of Technology Roorkee, and the National Library of Chile.